 Arrhythmia and conduction disturbances may be asymptomatic or cause palpitations (sensation of skipped beats or rapid or forceful beats), symptoms of hemodynamic compromise (eg, dyspnea, chest discomfort, presyncope, syncope), or cardiac arrest.
 Occasionally, polyuria results from release of atrial natriuretic peptide during prolonged supraventricular tachycardias (SVTs).

 Palpation of pulse and cardiac auscultation can determine ventricular rate and its regularity or irregularity.
 Examination of the jugular venous pulse waves may help in the diagnosis of AV blocks and tachyarrhythmias.
 For example, in complete AV block, the atria intermittently contract when the AV valves are closed, producing large a (cannon) waves in the jugular venous pulse.
-Other physical findings of arrhythmias are few.
+There are few other physical findings of arrhythmias.

 History and physical examination may detect an arrhythmia and suggest possible causes, but diagnosis requires a 12-lead ECG or, less reliably, a rhythm strip, preferably obtained during symptoms to establish the relationship between symptoms and rhythm.